webpro/requirejs-handlebars/README.md

 * For (optimized) builds using r.js, make sure to
 	* **Install Handlebars from npm** (not Bower or [website](http://handlebarsjs.com)).
 	* Include the **runtime** version of Handlebars.
+* Supports preprocessing of templates before they are precompiled.

 ## Example usage